SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau: Photometric analysis

 \subsection{Pseudo-bolometric lightcurve}

 A large fraction of the photometric coverage of SN\,2020bqj, from +35 days to +114 days, extends from the UV to $z$ band, covering the spectral range from $\sim$1600 to $\sim$11000~\AA.
 This allows us to simply integrate the spectral energy distribution (SED) using trapezoidal integration to obtain a pseudo-bolometric lightcurve that covers most of the SN flux.
-We interpolate the gaps in the photometric coverage in the different filters in this period using Gaussian Processes interpolation.
+We interpolate the gaps in the photometric coverage in the different filters in this period using Gaussian Processes (GP) interpolation with \texttt{GPy}\footnote{\href{https://sheffieldml.github.io/GPy/}{https://sheffieldml.github.io/GPy/}}.
+We used multi-task GP with a radial basis function kernel to capture the smooth evolution characterized by a typical length scale, and a linear and bias kernel to capture the decline.
+The fits were performed in flux space with an additional white noise kernel to model the intrinsic scatter.
+This method will be explained in detail in Karamehmetoglu et al. (\textit{in prep}).
 In this way we obtain lightcurves at a nightly cadence in all filters, the integrated flux of which is used to construct the pseudo-bolometric lightcurve.

 Then, we extrapolate the pseudo-bolometric lightcurve to < +35 days by applying a bolometric correction to the (interpolated) flux captured in $g$ band, where we assume that the shape of the SED of the SN does not change significantly over time.
-This assumption is supported by the lack of colour evolution in the lightcurve (see Fig.~\ref{fig:lightcurve}), and the weak spectral evolution (see Fig.~\ref{fig:spectra} for the spectral sequence).
-We note that at very early times (< 10 days) this assumption may not be correct as the SN appears bluer.
+This assumption is supported by the lack of color evolution in the lightcurve (see Fig.~\ref{fig:lightcurve}), and the weak spectral evolution (see Fig.~\ref{fig:spectra} for the spectral sequence).
+We note that at very early times this assumption may not be correct as the SN appears bluer in the first epoch (Fig.~\ref{fig:lightcurve}).